 Complete submissions will be evaluated by representatives from Sherrod Library, Center for Teaching Excellence, and other ETSU faculty and staff based on the following selection criteria and narrative responses to the proposal questions.

-Deadline to Apply: May 15, 2023 for Fall 2023 and beyond
+Deadline to Apply: May 15 and November 15

 Charles C. Sherrod Library and the Center for Teaching Excellence are available to advise you in the process, including finding, creating, evaluating, and implementing OERs in your courses.
 Please email oer@etsu.edu if you would like assistance prior to submitting the award proposal.